 pip install -I any time I encounter this by hand, so I can't see any reason not to make that the default.

-#11 Updated by Brett Smith about 5 years ago
+#11 Updated by Brett Smith over 5 years ago

 - Status changed from New to Resolved